-This rustic, savory pie brings a sophisticated twist to the classic southern version of tomato pie.
-Fresh garden tomatoes come together with a flaky pie crust, Dijon and Boursin cheese and believe it or not, we are skipping the mayonnaise altogether (gasp!).
-Read on for more culinary blasphemy!
+This savory French Tomato Pie brings a sophisticated twist to the classic southern version of tomato pie.
+Fresh garden tomatoes come together with a flaky crust, Dijon mustard and Boursin cheese.
+And we're skipping the mayonnaise altogether (gasp!).

-Having spent the majority of my life in the Southern US, I speak with some authority on the classic tomato pie, complete with the full cup of mayonnaise and cup of cheddar cheese.
-It is...transcendent.
-Rich, creamy, fresh, crispy-crusted deliciousness.
-It's what Southern Living was created to share with the world.
-And it needs no improvement.
+Having spent the majority of my life in the Southern US, I speak with some authority on the classic tomato pie, complete with the full cup of mayonnaise and loads of cheddar cheese.

 This?
 This is not that pie.
 This is the tomato pie that went on holiday to Paris and came home with a French accent, a recipe for authentic baguettes, and a carry-on full of thoughtfully curated souvenirs for her friends.

-Without a doubt, this pie brings more complex flavor with Dijon and Gruyere and Boursin, and more rustic charm with the simple fold-over pie crust - no blind bake or pie weights required.
+This French pie brings more complex flavor with Dijon and Gruyere and Boursin, and more rustic charm with the simple fold-over puff pastry crust - no blind bake or pie weights required.

 Step by step instructions:

 Wash and slice the fresh tomatoes into ½ inch slices.
 Remove the tomato seeds and lay the slices on a double layer of paper towels.
-After that, cut the grape or cherry tomatoes in half, remove seeds and place tomatoes on paper towels, cut side up.
+Cut cherry tomatoes in half, remove seeds and place tomatoes on paper towels, cut side up.

-Then, sprinkle coarse sea salt over the top of the tomatoes.
-After that, turn the small grape tomatoes face down on the paper towels.
+Next, sprinkle coarse sea salt over the top of the tomatoes.
+Turn the small tomatoes face down on the paper towels.
 Leave the tomatoes out on the counter to drain for 10 minutes.

-In the meantime, make the cheese mixture while the tomatoes are draining.
-Combine ½ cup of shredded gruyere cheese, 2 ½ ounces of Boursin garlic and herb cheese, 2 tablespoons of cream cheese, 1 tablespoon of lemon juice, 2 teaspoons of Dijon mustard, ½ teaspoon of salt and ¼ teaspoon of pepper in bowl of food processor or mini-chopper.
+While the tomatoes are draining, make the cheese mixture.
+Combine shredded Gruyere cheese, Boursin garlic and herb cheese, cream cheese, fresh lemon juice, Dijon mustard and black pepper in the bowl of food processor or mini-chopper.

-If your mixture feels too thick, add a tablespoon of cream and just a little salt to the mixture and stir to combine.
+Blend or pulse until smooth.
+If your mixture feels too thick, add a tablespoon of cream or milk to make it spreadable.

-Afterwards fold up the edges of the crust, forming a rustic pie shape.
-Then, using a pastry brush, gently cover the pie shell with the beaten egg to ensure a that buttery pie crust turns a deep golden brown.
+Using a pastry brush, gently cover the pie shell with the beaten egg to ensure a the pastry turns a deep golden brown.

-Without delay bake the tomato pie for 28-32 minutes.
-Subsequently remove from oven and leave the pie to rest on a cooling rack for at least 20 minutes before cutting.
+Immediately bake the tomato pie for 23-25 minutes.
+Once golden brown and cooked through, remove from oven and leave the pie to rest on the baking pan for at least 10 minutes before cutting.

-Finally, sprinkle with remaining 1 ½ tablespoons of thin slices of fresh basil and a crack of fresh black pepper when serving.
+Garnish with basil leaves and a crack of fresh black pepper when serving.

 Homemade crust, store-bought crust, frozen pie crust - anything meant for a savory flavor combination will work here.